-CANTOR FITZGERALD INFRASTRUCUTRE FUND (Class S Shares: CFISX)
+CANTOR FITZGERALD INFRASTRUCUTRE FUND Class I Shares (CFIIX) Class S Shares (CFISX)

-Supplement dated December 23, 2024 to the Prospectus and Statement of Additional Information dated August 1, 2024
+Supplement dated May 16, 2025 to the Prospectus and Statement of Additional Information dated August 1, 2024

-This supplement updates certain information contained in the Prospectus and Statement of Additional Information for the Cantor Fitzgerald Infrastructure Fund (the "Fund") dated August 1, 2024.
+This supplement updates certain information contained in the Prospectus and Statement of Additional Information ("SAI") for the Class I and Class S shares of the Cantor Fitzgerald Infrastructure Fund (the "Fund").
 You may obtain copies of the Fund's Prospectus and Statement of Additional Information free of charge online at www.cantorinfrastructurefund.com, or upon request by calling toll-free 855-9-CANTOR.